QR Code Lucky Draw: Run Digital Giveaways That Engage Instantly

 Step 1: Set up your entry form or landing page

-- You can use Google Forms, Typeform, or even Scanova’s Custom Page QR Code feature to collect participant details.
-You can learn more about how to set up a Custom Page QR Code here
+- Use Google Forms, Typeform, or Scanova’s Custom Page QR Code to collect participant details

 Step 2: Generate your QR Code